Our bodies change as we get older – do our brains also change? If so, is there anything we can do to compensate? Can you teach an old dog new tricks?

 A 2017 cross sectional study, which involved healthy participants over 65, found that those with healthier lifestyles (engaging in cognitive and social activity and physical activity, eating a healthy diet, avoiding excessive alcohol consumption, and not smoking) had better mental fitness, and this in turn was linked with greater cognitive reserve.

 Mental fitness – a spectrum?

-At the other end of the spectrum many people remain mentally very fit well into their eighties and nineties.
-For example Verdi was still composing operas in his 80’s and George Bernard Shaw still writing plays in his 90’s.
+At the other end of the spectrum, many people remain mentally very fit well into their 80s and 90s.
+For example, Verdi was still composing operas in his 80s, and George Bernard Shaw was still writing plays in his 90s.

-As we report here, our brain can shrink as we get older.
-However, we can help protect it through education and by finding work and interests that challenge us intellectually.
-As we report elsewhere on Age Watch:
+As we report here, our brain can shrink and our cognitive functions decline as we get older.
+However, we can help protect our brain through education, by finding work and taking part in interests that challenge us intellectually.

 - What is good for our bodies (physical exercise and a healthy diet) is usually good for our brains.

 - Keeping socially active, mentally active and learning new skills also help keep our brains working well.

 - Dance seems particularly helpful, as it combines physical exercise, social activity and (if the dance moves are complicated enough) mental activity.

 - Mindfulness activities, such as Yoga and Tai chi may also help.